Practical Approaches for Testing and Breaking JWT Authentication

 Second Script: jwt-cracker-go

 The script is a linear implementation of the jwt-cracker in Golang.
-It’s really fast compared to other tools, although it’s using a linear approach for password cracking, and reliable as it’s using the official Golang library for JWT in the process of validating tokens.
-This library should be relatively the same library being used by developers in real-world environments.
+It’s really fast compared to other tools.
+However, it uses a linear approach for password cracking and is reliable as it uses the official Golang library for JWT to validate tokens.
+This library should be the same one developers use in real-world environments.

 Third script: jwt-decoder.py